VadimRaitses/ScrapIt/README.md

 Some small scrapper with puppeteer.

-Just recreating some of old source code for page scrapping with puppeteer.
+Just recreating some of old source code  for ebay for page scrapping with puppeteer.

 requirment node.js